-- The costs of being a superpower are already seemingly causing concern, and spending on the Belt and Road Initiative has been falling since 2017. - The Chinese property market is in difficulty: property sales could fall by one-third this year, as people lose faith in the market and pressure increases on struggling developers to complete presold apartments. - Huawei suggested that "the next decade will be a very painful historical period, as the global economy continues to decline".
+- The Chinese economy is under pressure, from Covid lockdowns and structural issues..
+In July 2022, China had its weakest quarterly growth in 2 years, as COVID-19 lockdowns in major cities hit production. - The costs of being a superpowerare already seemingly causing concern, and spending on the Belt and Road Initiative has been falling since 2017. - The Chinese property market is in difficulty: property sales could fall by onethird this year, as people lose faith in the market and pressure increases on struggling developers to complete presold apartments.

+• Huaweii suggested that "the next decade will be a very painful historical period, as the global economy continues to decline,"

-Internal politics are a challenge too:
+Internal politics are a challenge too

-- The demographic pressures of an ageing population will bring economic and political challenges. - The unity of the Chinese Communist Party may itself start to fracture as President Xi is said to be facing widespread opposition within the party. - Discontent has been building for a while.
+- The demographic pressures of an ageing population will bring economic and political challenges. - The unity of the Chinese Communist Party may itself start to fracture as President Xi is said to be facing widespread opposition within the party.
+The economic impact of an untenable zero-Covid policy is leading to rumours of President Xi's demise. - Discontent has been building for a while.
 There has been a succession of highly unusual leaks from the Chinese elite all seemingly designed to stress President Xi's direct responsibility for the country's problems.